Conservation Action Planning

 What is a CAP?

-A Conservation Action Plan provides a framework for partners to work together to identify and co-invest in shared priority actions that would contribute to maintaining healthy fish and wildlife populations, plants and habitats, and ecological functions in the Thompson-Nicola region for the next ten years and is informed by existing regional plans, data and input from partners.
+A Conservation Action Plan provides a framework for partners to work together to identify and co-invest in shared priority actions that would contribute to maintaining healthy fish and wildlife populations, plants and habitats, and ecological functions in the Thompson-Nicola region for the next ten plus years and is informed by existing regional plans, data and input from partners.

 Why develop a CAP?